TheGuilbotine/GoodCIPA-app/README.md

-# GoodCIPA-app
-GooCIPA is for beer lovers, more specifically people who really enjoy Indian Pale Ales.
-Based off of the app UNTAPPD, users can share IPAs in the beer cave and review(Crack Open) beers into the fridge.

 # GoodCIPA by Pierre Guilbault

 # The IPA enthusiasts app.
 A cave of IPAs that can be added to and browsed to find new beers to open, try, and review.